blancks/fast-jsonpatch-php/README.md

 - **Parameters**:
   - `mixed &$document`: The decoded JSON document.
   - `?JsonHandlerInterface $JsonHandler`: An instance of the JSON handler which will be responsible for encoding/decoding and CRUD operations.\
-    The default handler is the `BasicJsonHandler` class and decodes json objects as php \stdClass instances.
+    The default handler is `blancks\JsonPatch\json\handlers\BasicJsonHandler` and decodes json objects as php \stdClass instances.
 This is the recommended way.\
-    If you cannot avoid working with associative arrays, you can pass a `ArrayJsonHandler` instance instead.
+    If you application requires working with associative arrays only, you can pass a `blancks\JsonPatch\json\handlers\ArrayJsonHandler` instance instead.
 - **Returns**: Instance of the `FastJsonPatch` class.
 - **Example**:
   ```php